 Herne Bay Area Guide

 My area guide to living in the seaside town of Herne Bay on the Kent coast by local resident Haydon Rouse.
-(This is still work in progress - photos and more info to be added.)

 5 Interesting facts about Herne Bay